hpc2n/sphinx-lesson-template/content/openmp-basics1.rst

         }
     }

-In the above example, the variable :code:`number` is declared outside the parallel construct and all threads therefore share the same variable.
+In the above example, the variable :code:`number` is declared outside the parallel region and all threads therefore share the same variable.

 .. challenge::